HangfireIO/Hangfire.io/pricing/index.md

             <h3>What payment methods are supported?</h3>
             <p>
                 We are accepting <strong>credit cards</strong> <strong>and PayPal</strong>.
-If you want to purchase Hangfire Enterprise subscription via <strong>wire transfer</strong>, mail/check or purchase order, please contact <a href="mailto:sales@hangfire.io">sales@hangfire.io</a>, and I'll send you the details.
+If you want to purchase Hangfire Enterprise subscription via <strong>wire transfer</strong>, mail/check or purchase order, please contact <a href="mailto:support@hangfire.io">support@hangfire.io</a>, and we'll send you the details.
             </p>

             <h3>What if I am not satisfied?</h3>
             <p>
                 All orders are covered by <strong>30-days</strong>, no-questions-asked <strong>money back</strong> policy.
-If you aren't happy with the software, email <a href="mailto:sales@hangfire.io">sales@hangfire.io</a> and I'll refund the order.
-I don't want your money if you aren't completely satisfied with the product.
+If you aren't happy with the software, email <a href="mailto:support@hangfire.io">support@hangfire.io</a> and we'll refund the order.
+We don't want your money if you aren't completely satisfied with the product.
             </p>

             <h3>What is the buying process?</h3>
             <p>
                 Click the <em>Buy Now</em> button and put in your info.
 Your license will be associated with the email address you use.
-You'll receive the latest Hangfire Pro immediately, and I'll generate your credentials for a private NuGet server and email them to you within 24 hours.
-I can also give you access to the private GitHub repository on your request.
+You'll receive the latest Hangfire Pro immediately, and we'll generate your credentials for a private NuGet server and email them to you within 24 hours.
+We can also give you access to the private GitHub repository on your request.
             </p>

             <h3>How many licenses do I need to buy?</h3>